 Having a stroke previously or having a family history also puts you at risk.

 Eighty percent of strokes are preventable by leading a healthy lifestyle.
-This includes maintaining a proper weight, eating a balanced diet, getting plenty of exercise, not smoking, and keeping your blood pressure and blood sugar in check.
+This includes maintaining a proper weight, eating a balanced diet, getting plenty of exercises, not smoking, and keeping your blood pressure and blood sugar in check.

 What are the different types of strokes?